cary-miller/cary-miller.github.io/_posts/2015-08-01-naming-is-hard.md

 such as [Good Variable Names][].
 It's also got a lot of rabbit holes relating to bad names.
 Another trove, with a functional (clojure) orientation, is [lispcast][].
-This guy advocates dealing with the
-[naming issue by avoidance][avoid].
-His main point is to avoid naming things by

-- inlining functions
-- etc

-Inlining a function results in an anonymous function which now requires a comment. show examples.
+This guy has good advice until he advocates dealing with the [naming issue by avoidance][avoid].
+He advises to avoid naming things by inlining code.
+Of course this advice leads directly to anonymous functions.
+And this does not solve the problem at all.
+The reader/maintaner who comes across the anonymous function now has to figure out what it does, and at least internally, create a name for it.
+One of the big advantages of giving something a name is to avoid the `decipher it anew every time you look at it` problem.
+Anonymous functions will get names.
+Every new reader will come up with a name for that anonymous function and each will be different.
+If you name it explicitly, then everybody will at least have the same name for it.
 Of course there's a time and a place for everything.